Benchmarking the optimization optical machines with the planted solutions: Small scale classification

 We introduce a few small-scale matrices with the corresponding classification on which the presented dynamical systems were tested and showed various behaviours.
 For such size, the essential parameters are the number of planted patterns $K$ ($K=3$ in the majority of the cases, so that it is easy to observe the planted patterns and their spurious states without additional effects), Hamming distances between the discrete patterns (or their overlaps), and the value of the asymmetry coefficient $\delta w$, which should be small enough not to affect the patterns basins of attraction.
 In case of large pattern overlaps, the patterns tend to merge into one global minimum, and the same effect can be achieved by increasing the asymmetry coefficient.
-Thus, it is reasonable to classify instances by the triplet of the mutual distances between the planted patterns $(d_{12},d_{23},d_{13})$, which produce several possible combinations, the number of which is constrained by the triangle inequality and possible distances $d_{ij}<5$.
-The list of nontrivial configurations is following: a) $(1,3,4)$ with $dw_a = 0.1$, b) $(4,3,3)$ with $dw_b = 0.1$, b$^{*}$) $(2,4,2)$ with $dw_{b^{*}} = 0.3$, c) $(3,3,4)$ with $dw_c = 0.1$, d) $(4,4,2)$ with $dw_d = 0.1$, e) $(4,1,3)$ with $dw_{e} = -0.13$ (with the last pattern having the biggest weight) and specific exceptional example with four patterns f) $(4,4,4,4)$ with four equidistant vectors and $dw_f = 0.1$ (to test the complexity beyond the given classification).
-Other combinations possess trivial properties, e.g. $(1,2,1)$ distances are too small, which results in the patterns merging into one global minimum.
-From the geometrical perspectives, the set of patterns distances uniquely defines the basins of attraction for planted patterns and their mixed combinations and hence the energy landscape, which is also proven by Fig.~{\ref{abcdef_profiles}}.
-Such instances are good for testing both algorithms and hardware properties.
+Thus, it is reasonable to classify instances by the triplet of the mutual distances between the planted patterns $(d_{12},d_{23},d_{13})$ (where we used conventional Hamming distance as the measure), which produce several possible combinations, the number of which is constrained by the triangle inequality and possible distances $d_{ij}<5$, because planting the pattern comes together with its reverse copy in the absence of the external field.
+For example, two patterns $(1,1,1,1,1,1,1,1)$ and $(1,1,1,1,-1,-1,-1,-1)$ have the Hamming distance of $4$.
+The list of nontrivial configurations is following: a) $(1,3,4)$ with $\delta w_a =\delta w = 0.1$, b) $(4,3,3)$ with $\delta w_b = 0.1$, b$^{*}$) $(2,4,2)$ with $\delta w_{b^{*}} = 0.3$, c) $(3,3,4)$ with $\delta w_c = 0.1$, d) $(4,4,2)$ with $\delta w_d = 0.1$, e) $(4,1,3)$ with $\delta w_{e} = -0.13$ (with the $3^{d}$ pattern having the biggest weight - $w_0 + 3 \delta w$ accroding to the Eq.~(\ref{modified_hebb})) and specific exceptional example with four patterns f) $(4,4,4,4)$ with four equidistant vectors and $\delta w_f = 0.1$ (to test the complexity beyond the given classification).
+Nontrivial configurations are configurations that produce unique SR profiles over $\alpha$ (considering such features as the SR values for large and small $\alpha$, existence of the $\text{SR}=1$ plateau or its absence and the monotonic behavior for intermediate SR values).
+Other configurations either possess trivial properties (for example the set of distances $(1,2,1)$ produces one merged global minima)) or produce the SR profiles that all fall into some of these functions.
+From the geometrical perspectives, the set of patterns distances uniquely defines the basins of attraction for planted patterns and their mixed combinations and hence the energy landscape.
+Several reasons make instances of this kind ideal for testing algorithms and hardware.
+Firstly, they exhibit few basins of attraction, making them easy to characterize.
+Additionally, success rate diagrams can be obtained using alternative methods, enabling comparisons to identify performance differences across methods and parameter variations.
+Any deviations observed in these diagrams can unveil signatures of differences in various optimization mechanisms.
+Moreover, these artificial examples play a crucial role as they constitute the initial testing stage for numerous experimental works before scaling up the experimental setup in subsequent phase.